 The narrator wishes he or she could, but presumably cannot.
 A plain, folksy melody will not suffice.
 (Recall the song’s opening line: “The sweet, pretty things are in bed now, of course.”)
 The lady is going to have to go insane and experience the pain of coming to terms with the uselessness and pointlessness of what she knows.
 As such, rather than that pined-for plain melody, she gets the humongous, vertiginous bent note on electric guitar that kicks off the transition between chorus and verse, which is followed by a bunch of mangled licks that sound like they’re trying to wrangle a bull in somebody’s brain.
 That guitar playing doesn’t just sound cool.
 It’s not just transitional filler.
 It’s an essential element of the song’s sonic narrative.
 Perhaps it represents the cognitive dissonance created by the narrator’s sporadically non-sequiting streams of strange statements and outlandish images (the ghost of a famous outlaw knitting a bald wig for Jack The Ripper, head of The Chamber Of Commerce, as just one example) and experienced by the lamented “dear lady.”
 Pulsing behind this psychodrama is drumming as dogged as it is simple.
 Does it reinforce the relentlessness of the bewildering image flood, or is it comedic counterpoint––absurdly blunt compared to the complex lyrics and their nuanced interaction with the lead guitar playing?

 Though one could argue about the answer to that question and with that interpretation of “Tombstone Blues” generally (which is to the song’s credit), I think it’s tough to dispute how essential and intentional ambiguity and confusion are to the music and lyrics.
 The ending of “Desolation Row” (Highway 61 Revisited) is perhaps the strongest evidence for this.
 The narrator reveals that the surreal parade of characters he or she has introduced are all part of an artifice.
 They were people mentioned in a letter about a broken doorknob that he or she “had to” rearrange the faces of and rename.
 Like… what the fuck?
 This is coming from a lyricist who cut to the heart of many critical issues of his time.
 He knows how to get at things.
 Plus, all the lyrics that came before easily could’ve stood alone, intriguing and impressive.
 But Dylan goes out of his way to incorporate an act of concealment and abstraction, to point out the skewed, fractured approach of a narrator whose mind, it now seems fairly clear, is in ruins.
 Even the stock question “How are you doing?” sparks paranoia.
-Future correspondences (which the narrator admits he or she may not even be able to read) will be accepted, but only if mailed from Desolation Row, a “place” the character just essentially conceded exists only in their head.
+Future correspondences (which the narrator admits he or she may not even be able to read) will be accepted, but only if mailed from Desolation Row, a “place” the character just essentially conceded exists only in his or her head.
 If Highway 61 is a state of mind, perhaps what lies off its last (only?) “exit” is Desolation Row, a positive feedback loop of disintegration.

 Yet amidst all this Wind, the lead guitar is utterly dignified, its runs and fills often fitting a little too perfectly, bordering on stateliness.
 Is this mockery?
 Definitely possible.
 The grandeur could be alluding to the delusional nature of the narrator’s poetic aspirations (or those of the lyrics themselves, for that matter).
 Then again, given how often confusion and disorientation show up on the album (nearly every song, but the sensation is summed up most succinctly on “From A Buick 6:” “I need dump truck, baby, to unload my head!”) and the soaring nature of the song’s harmonica solos, it seems likely Dylan has (also) found a nobility or heroic tragedy in his characters’ attempts to make sense of the world.
 Of course, the most fun interpretation is: both.